jlmaier12/ProActive/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The `ProActive` R package automatically detects regions of gapped and elevated read coverage using a pattern-matching algorithm. `ProActive` can detect, characterize and visualize read coverage patterns in both genomes and metagenomes.
+Optionally, users may provide gene predictions associated with their genome or metagenome in the form of a .gff file.
-`ProActive` detects elevations and gaps in sequencing read coverage using a pattern-matching algorithm.
-ProActive is best used as a screening method to identify genetic regions for further investigation.
+In this case, `ProActive` will generate an additional output table containing the gene predictions found within the detected regions of gapped and elevated read coverage. `ProActive` is best used as a screening method to identify genetic regions for further investigation.

 Elevations or gaps in read coverage can be caused by differential